Codeine Addiction & Treatment

 When codeine is combined with other substances, such as aspirin or paracetamol (to make Tylenol), the amount of codeine is minimal enough for the resultant drug to be downgraded to Schedule III, wherein the Drug Enforcement Agency acknowledges “a potential for less abuse than substances in Schedule II, and abuse may lead to moderate or low physical dependence” while the risk of psychological dependence remains high.

-How Can Codeine Be Addictive?
+Can Codeine Be Addictive?

 By all measures, codeine is a reasonably tolerable opioid, so much so that it is even included in some cough suppressant formulations, but this characteristic can contribute toward an insidious dependence on codeine.
-Even if there is no illicit intention at first, many people who start out using codeine with appropriate medical supervision may have no idea that the seeds for dependence are being sowed.
+Even if there is no illicit intention at first, many people who start out using codeine with appropriate medical supervision may have no idea that the seeds for opioid addiction are being sowed.

 As an opioid, codeine induces drowsiness by activating the opioid receptors in the brain, preventing the electrical impulses carrying the mild to moderate pain sensations from reaching the brain and central nervous system.
 For people in constant states of physical discomfort because of their pain, the relief provided by codeine consumption might be a temptation that is hard to resist.